falcondb/xdp-tutorial/study-notes/notes-about-the-lessons.md

 the rest 12 bits are for vid.
 The sample code doesn't explicitly separate them.
 * Be careful with overflow, and remember calling `bpf_htons()` to the header.

+#### Summary of packet02 exercise
+* bpf_xdp_adjust_head/tail to extend/shrink the memory for the network package stack.
+* The checksum in UDP is optional for IPV4!
+It is mandatory for TCP and IPv6.

 ### Lesson packet03
 * when loading package03 kernel code, ulimit -l ==> unlimited (max locked memory).
 [Discussion](https://github.com/xdp-project/xdp-tutorial/issues/55)
 * bpf_redirect()'s implementation is generated by BPF_CALL_2(bpf_redirect, u32, ifindex, u64, flags), see filter.h